Seal

 Seals are top end predators, as such they are good ecosystem indicators.

-Seals are subjected to persecution from some commercial sectors such as fishing and salmon farms.
+They are subjected to persecution from some commercial sectors such as fishing and salmon farms.

 Climate change and biodiversity loss are inextricably linked.